 Review summary: Canon 700D vs Nikon D3200

 So how do things add up?
 Is there a clear favorite between the Canon 700D and the Nikon D3200?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 700D:

 - Better live-view autofocus: Features on-sensor phase-detection for quicker and more confident autofocus.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).